Charmed Life (novel)

 Charmed Life is a children's fantasy novel by British author Diana Wynne Jones published by Macmillan Children's Books in 1977.
 It was the first Chrestomanci book and it remains a recommended introduction to the series.
 Greenwillow Books published a US edition within the calendar year.

-The Chrestomanci books are collectively named after a powerful enchanter and British government official in a world parallel to ours, where magic is accepted as commonplace.
-The Chrestomanci is a government office whose duties include the supervision and enforcement of magical law, and only the most powerful enchanter is up to the task.
+The Chrestomanci books are set in a parallel world and are collectively named after a powerful enchanter and British government government office named Chrestomanci whose duties include the supervision and enforcement of magical law, and only the most powerful enchanter is up to the task.
 Charmed Life is set during the tenure of Christopher Chant, who serves as Chrestomanci in five of the seven books and is often referred to by his title.

 Plot summary

-When the Chant children, Gwendolen and Eric (known as “Cat") are orphaned after their parents die in a boating accident, Gwendolen petitions Chrestomanci to let them live at Chrestomanci Castle where she can further her magical training under the tutelage of the world's most powerful enchanter after a fortune teller tells her he will lead her to becoming a queen.
+When the Chant children, Gwendolen and Eric (known as "Cat") are orphaned after their parents die in a boating accident, Gwendolen petitions Chrestomanci to let them live at Chrestomanci Castle where she can further her magical training under the tutelage of the world's most powerful enchanter after a fortune teller tells her he will lead her to becoming a queen.
 The siblings move to Chrestomanci's castle where they meet him, his wife Millie and their two children Roger and Julia.
 Spiteful after Chrestomanci bans her from using magic, Gwendolen starts a feud with Julia, charms ghouls to stalk people through windows, spelling the churches stained glass windows and turning Cat's fiddle into a cat called Fiddle.
-But when Chrestomanci fails to express interest or awe in her skill, spoiled Gwendolen buys illegal products from Mr Baslam and starts a dangerous spell with Cat, who is aware of the dangers but scared of disappointing her.
-Chrestomanci however, manages to stop her and punishes them both severely, removing Gwendolen's witch abilities.
+When Chrestomanci fails to express interest or awe in her skill, spoiled Gwendolen buys illegal products from Mr Baslam and starts a dangerous spell with Cat, who is aware of the dangers but scared of disappointing her.
+Chrestomanci however manages to stop her and punishes them both severely, removing Gwendolen's witch abilities.
 The next morning, Gwendolen has disappeared and a confused lookalike named Janet has taken her place.

 Working to hide Gwendolen's disappearance, Cat and Janet are forced to contend with many complications Gwendolen left in her wake, and Cat must come to terms with his sister's abandonment and his denial of her exploitive nature.
 Janet uncovers a plot which Gwendolen was involved in with the villagers, who are unaware of their switch, but is unable to discover the actual contents due to instructions left by Gwendolen.
 The two resolve to runaway to Janet's world with no magic.
 Janet realises the scope of Gwendolen's cruelty when she discovers a book of nine matches, five of which are already burnt.
 When Cat foolishly strikes a match and finds himself engulfed by flames, Janet's suspicions are confirmed: Cat, who has always believed himself utterly lacking in magical ability, is actually a nine-lived enchanter and is thus destined one day to take over the office of Chrestomanci, and Gwendolen has been leeching Cat's magic and wasting his lives to fuel her own magic.